ahausamm/o222-serverless/bookdirectory/README.md

 Bookdirectory
 -------

-This configurations gives you a simple API with some democontent.
+This configuration gives you a simple API with some democontent.

 DynamoDB
 -------